jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_network_sqlserverpacketserrorrate.md

-## When the alarm is raised

-Investigate what is causing the packet errors on your network.
+When the alarm is raised, investigate what is causing the packet errors on your network.

 {% include links.html %}